Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip

-\refstepcounter{section} \emph{Appendix A: Linear physics—}The linear Hamiltonian for the rings, point-coupled to a waveguide as shown in Fig. \ref{fig:rings_modes}a, consists of the sum of the isolated ring Hamiltonians, three waveguide Hamiltonians, two coupling Hamiltonians to the bus waveguide, and two coupling Hamiltonians to the phantom waveguides ($\lambda\in\{\mathrm{ac,ph1,ph2}\}$, $\ell\in\{1,2\}$):
+The linear Hamiltonian for the rings, point-coupled to a waveguide as shown in Fig. \ref{fig:rings_modes}a, consists of the sum of the isolated ring Hamiltonians, three waveguide Hamiltonians, two coupling Hamiltonians to the bus waveguide, and two coupling Hamiltonians to the phantom waveguides ($\lambda\in\{\mathrm{ac,ph1,ph2}\}$, $\ell\in\{1,2\}$):

 The $\ell^{\mathrm{th}}$ isolated ring Hamiltonian is

 with the $\ell^{\mathrm{th}}$ ring's resonant frequencies denoted by $\omega_u^{(\ell)}$, with the usual commutation relations

 The index $u$ denotes a frequency range with center resonance $\omega_u$ where up to single a resonance of each ring can be found; e.g., in the frequency range $S_{1}$, the first ring could have a resonance with resonant frequency $\omega_{S_{1}}^{(1)}$ or not, and similarly for $\omega_{S_{1}}^{(2)}$, and in general both frequencies can be different.